+Nursing IV 10 cr.
+(5+9+6)

-10 cr.
-(5 + 9 + 6) The student addresses the application of the nursing process to the care of clients with disorders of the cardiovascular, renal/ urinary, and neurosensory systems as well as clients with complex health care needs.
-The roles of the nurse as provider of care, as manger of care and as leader of the health care team are also emphasized.
+The student addresses application of the nursing process to the care of patients with disorders of the cardiovascular, renal/ urinary, and neurosensory systems as well as clients with complex health care needs.
+The roles of the nurse as provider of care, as manager of care and as leader of the health care team are also emphasized.
 Beginning management/leadership concepts are introduced and implemented in the clinical setting.
-The clinical experience is one full day per week as the student prepares for the graduate nurse role.
-The student will be teamed with an experienced RN mentor to work a concentrated clinical rotation on the day or night shift for the preceptorship experience.
-Prerequisite(s): NURS 273 and BIOL 232 and corequisite NURS 275.
-Corequisite: NURS-275.
-Code 9 course fee.
+The student will be teamed with an experienced RN mentor to work a concentrated clinical rotation for the preceptorship experience.
+Students are required to follow the RN mentor schedule for 7 days typically working a 12 hour shift during the last 3 weeks of the semester.
+Prerequisite(s): NURS 273 and BIOL 232.
+Corequisite(s): NURS 275.
+Code 8 course

-NURS 275 Contemporary Nursing 2 cr.
-(2+0)
+Contemporary Nursing 2 cr.